At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 St James’ Oncology and Leeds Teaching Hospitals [2021]

-She advised the insurer as to coverage, which was complicated by a spaghetti bowl of parties (a Project Co had been set up) with various liabilities, as well as a transfer of those liabilities had been undertaken.
+She advised the insurer as to coverage, which was complicated by a myriad of parties (a Project Co had been set up) with various liabilities, as well as a transfer of those liabilities had been undertaken.
 She confidently and with clarity advised how the liabilities were allocated and how/whether the insurance of the Project Co would respond.

 Generali Assurances [2020]